Skip to main content

 My pin was too small so I had to glue it in.

-Carina Beebe - Reply
+Carina Beebe - Resolved on Release Reply

 I used a screwdriver to enlarge the hole, and it fits now.
 If you are a person with sloth like me, this is an easier way to fix this problem.

-Yuhe Zhang - Reply
+Yuhe Zhang - Resolved on Release Reply

 I had the same issue fitting the peg into the ring and using a file allowed me to widen to hole.
 Thanks for the advice Henry!

-Benjamin McDonald - Reply
+Benjamin McDonald - Resolved on Release Reply

 Thanks, Henry.
 I may enlarge the hole in future versions to make this easier and prevent cracking.

-Matt P. Lamparter - Reply
+Matt P. Lamparter - Resolved on Release Reply

 You may need to use a small file to widen the hole for the peg, to prevent the ring from cracking

-Henry Qiu - Reply
+Henry Qiu - Resolved on Release Reply

-20. Rotate the motor arm several times in complete circles, both directions, around the face of the DAMNED.
+15. Rotate the motor arm several times in complete circles, both directions, around the face of the DAMNED.

 • Rotate the motor arm several times in complete circles, both directions, around the face of the DAMNED.